 Finding a babysitter or nanny you can trust your most precious jewel – your baby – can be challenging.
-Here are 5 ways to find a great babysitter or nanny in your area.
+Here are 5 ways to conduct a babysitter or nanny search in your area.

 - Synagogue or church groups often know of good babysitters and nannies from other parents.